shakhor-shual/walkman/README.md

 work of Terraform & Ansible for GitOps deployment methodology.
-If even this seems too much, just think of Walkman as a dynamic inventory script that gives Ansible automatic access to setting up the infrastructure deployed and managed using Walkman via Terraform.
-Well, or just consider it a script for the automatic installation of a set of basic DevOps tools on a fresh Linux system (Debian/Ubuntu and CentOs/RHEL/Amazon Linux lines are supported) But in general, Walkman was conceived as a small Swiss-Army-Knife for protection against DevOps routines. )
+If even this seems too much, just think of Walkman as a dynamic inventory script that gives Ansible automatic access to setting up the infrastructure deployed and managed using with Walkman .
+Well, or just consider it a script for the automatic installation of a set of basic DevOps tools on a fresh Linux system (Debian/Ubuntu and CentOs/RHEL/Amazon Linux are supported).
+But in general, Walkman was conceived as a small "Swiss-Army-Knife" for DevOps routines. )

 Quick Start:
 Before you proceed further, make sure that you have configured access to the cloud